brimdata/zed/docs/formats/zng.md

 lexicographically greater than that of the preceding element.

 A union value is encoded as a container with two elements.
-The first element, called the selector, is the `uvarint` encoding of the positional index determining the type of the value in reference to the union's list of defined types, and the second element is the value encoded according to that type.
+The first element, called the tag, is the `uvarint` encoding of the positional index determining the type of the value in reference to the union's list of defined types, and the second element is the value encoded according to that type.